Rohit10jr/google_adk_hsn_agent/readme.md

 This will start the ADK API server for programmatic access.

-This will launch the web UI for interacting with your agent.

-- By default, the agent is configured in `hsn_agent/agent.py`.

 ## 🛠️ Modularity & Customization
 - **Agent Logic**: Edit `agent.py` to customize the agent’s behavior, tool usage, and overall validation flow.